m-e-leypold/cl-simple-test/README.md

 In order to read the documentation you need

-- emacs
+- Emacs.
-- load slime and start a lisp REPL (only SBCL works these days)
+- Load slime and start a lisp REPL (only SBCL works these days).
 - Load "tests.lisp" or "load.lisp" with `C-c C-l`
   (`slime-load-file`).
 It is recommended to run the tests at the beginning so you know everything is working with your platform properly.
 - Then continue with the package documentation string as described below.

-In the following block, position the cursor on `-DOC` and run `M-x slime-describe-symbol`.
+In the following block, position the cursor on `-DOC-` and run `M-x slime-describe-symbol`.
 This should open a `*slime-description*` buffer with the package documentation string from where you can follow to the referenced functions and variables.